Manaskarthik28/ShoppingCartApplication/README.md

 # ShoppingCartApplication
 Shopping cart created by spring boot

+This application is developed using spring-boot framework following mvc architecture using maven build tool along with spring web, spring data-jpa and mysql-jdbc dependences.
+This is a shopping cart Application used to display catalog items from our database.
+It is simple application demonstrating the simplistic use of spring-boot framework reducing boiler plate code.

 # Steps used in this project
 install ubuntu using this command wsl --install